 - discussion about any risk factors relating to your poor bone health,

 - posture and balance exercises (to minimise risk of falls),

 - specific muscle and bones strengthening,

 - education about self-managing strategies,

 - assistance in rehabilitation after a fracture occurred.

 How to book an appointment?

-If you have Osteoporosis, our physios at Vitalis Physiotherapy can assess your condition to tailor a unique rehabilitation plan to aid in your pain relief and recovery.
+If you have Osteoporosis, or you’re looking for a ‘physiotherapist near me’, our physios at Vitalis Physiotherapy can assess your condition to tailor a unique rehabilitation plan to aid in your pain relief and recovery.

 All you need to do is just give us a call on 0410 559 856 and request an initial appointment.
 Please let our friendly reception staff know the background and severity of your condition.